EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 The simple enrollment protocol is a 2-pass protocol between EALS client and EALS server, see {{fig-simple-enroll}}.
 The protocol assumes that both EALS client and EALS server implement CoAP and the Object-Security option of CoAP (OSCOAP).

+TBD.
+Add paragraph stating that authentication and authorization of EALS client and server is implicit to the shared key protecting the /eals resource.

 ~~~~~~~~~~~